-- 4.1 The Executive Board is established to ensure that the objectives of the Greater Cambridge City Deal are met.
-The Greater Cambridge City Deal aims to enable a new wave of innovation-led growth by investing in the infrastructure, housing and skills that will facilitate the continued growth of the Cambridge Phenomenon.
+- 4.1 The Executive Board is established to ensure that the objectives of the Greater Cambridge City Deal Agreement dated 19 June 2014 are met.
 To this end, the Board will have oversight of the strategic direction and delivery of the City Deal and its objectives. - 4.2 The Executive Board will also be responsible for the commissioning of projects funded by money provided through the City Deal, and for overall control of that programme of investments.
 The scheme promoter for each individual project will be responsible for the delivery of that budget, under the oversight of the Executive Board.
-This shall also apply to circumstances in which funding is provided to the Board by the member Councils or by other parties, such as the Local Enterprise Partnership. - 4.3 The three Councils agree to delegate exercise of their functions to the Executive Board to the extent necessary to enable the Board to pursue and achieve the objectives of the Greater Cambridge City Deal and to undertake any actions necessary, incidental or ancillary to achieving those objectives, and, accordingly, the three Councils shall make the necessary changes to their respective schemes of delegation.
-The Executive Board may further delegate to officers of the three Councils.

-4.4 The Executive Board will consider any reports and recommendations from the Joint Assembly as appropriate.
+This shall also apply to circumstances in which funding is provided to the Board by the member Councils or by other parties, such as the Local Enterprise Partnership. - 4.3 The three Councils agree to delegate exercise of their functions to the Executive Board to the extent necessary for the Board to exercise its powers.
+The three Councils may also, from time to time, agree to delegate further functions to the Board.
+The Executive Board may further delegate to officers of the three Councils. - 4.4 The Executive Board will consider any reports and recommendations from the Joint Assembly as appropriate.